vektonn/vektonn/docs/reference/definitions.md

 ## Splitting

-**Splits** are an optional scheme of dividing (splitting) shards data within a single physical node.
-Splits are useful to speed up search when your data and request are naturally divided inside your domain.
+**Splits** are an optional scheme of dividing (splitting) shard's data within a _single_ physical node.
+Splits are useful to speed up search: it uses data only from requested splits, everything else is ignored.
+Your domain's data may be naturally divided: for example, when you always perform queries using the data within geographical regions.

-Defining a splitting scheme requires you to provide corresponding attributes on each search.
+To make use of index's splitting, you have to provide values for _every_ corresponding attribute from a splitting scheme on each search upon that index.
+Otherwise, the search will be conducted on all partially matched splits and merged afterwards.

+You may have several indices running upon the same data source — with different splitting schemes (including no splitting at all).

 ## Updating data